ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-1-1.md

-Chapter 1: Introduction: Defining Collaboration and Effective Communication
+Defining Collaboration and Effective Communication
 ===========================================================================

 Collaboration and effective communication are essential components of successful teamwork.
 In this chapter, we'll define collaboration and effective communication and explore why they are critical for achieving organizational success.